Couchers-org/couchers/site/markdown/faq.md

 3. Our code base is **open source**.
 If the community ever feels like the leaders of the platform are not acting in their interest, they can simply fork the codebase, making a copy that is under control of new management.

-We do encourage you to [sign up](/signup) and contribute ideas for how we can further secure Couchers.org as being non-profit forever.
+We do encourage you to head to the [community forum](https://community.couchers.org/) and contribute ideas for how we can further secure Couchers.org as being non-profit forever.

 ### Why are you working on this?
 What are you getting out of it?